gridsome/gridsome.org/docs/assets-css.md

 }
 ```

 Finally, there is one last thing you will need in order to build your application with Vuetify.
-You will need to whitelist Vuetify in webpack in order to build.
+You will need to allowlist Vuetify in webpack in order to build.

 First, install the webpack-node-externals plugin: